davidmalcolm/texi2rst/output/gcc.rst

 .. code-block:: c++

-  ``program`` Copyright (C) ``year`` ``name of author`` This program comes with ABSOLUTELY NO WARRANTY; for details type show w.
+  ``program`` Copyright (C) ``year`` ``name of author`` This program comes with ABSOLUTELY NO WARRANTY; for details type :samp:`show w`.
-  This is free software, and you are welcome to redistribute it under certain conditions; type show c for details.
+  This is free software, and you are welcome to redistribute it under certain conditions; type :samp:`show c` for details.

-The hypothetical commands show w and show c should show the appropriate parts of the General Public License.
+The hypothetical commands :samp:`show w` and :samp:`show c` should show the appropriate parts of the General Public License.
 Of course, your program's commands might be different; for a GUI interface, you would use an 'about box'.